 So when I first heard of the “Transforming Center”, I relegated it to the category of hype.
 I had tried lots of programs that promised spiritual transformation but had experienced limited results.
 It became easier just to believe that spiritual transformation wasn’t possible—at least not at the “soul” level where we conduct the real business of our lives.

 Such disillusionment is why I, and many others in ministry, live on the edge of despair without really knowing it.
 Like the psalmist, our souls are privately downcast and disturbed.
 We are desperate for hope in a world of hype—hope that our churches might be something other than black holes that consume all our energy, hope that our own spirituality could be something other than the dry, dusty deserts they have become.

 Invitation to Transforming Community

-Almost two years ago, our church invited Ruth Haley Barton to speak to us as we celebrated our reentry into recently renovated worship space.
+In 2007, our church invited Ruth Haley Barton to speak to us as we celebrated our reentry into recently renovated worship space.
 During that weekend, Ruth correctly discerned that I was spiritually and emotionally depleted after an intensive capital funds campaign and facility renovation.
 She invited me to participate in the Transforming Center’s two-year Transforming Community experience which involved attending eight quarterly retreats over a two year time frame at a retreat center north of Chicago.

 It was an intriguing invitation but I have to admit that the only reason I agreed to participate was because the chair of our Personnel Committee also knew I was spent and insisted I go.
 With my usual cynicism, I was convinced that these retreats couldn’t possibly facilitate a transformation that justified the time and expense required.